|

 The sale

-of a futures contract in anticipation of a later cash market sale.
+a later cash market sale.
 Used to eliminate or

-lessen the possible decline in value of ownership of an approximately equal amount of the cash
+lessen the possible decline in value of

-financial instrument or physical commodity.
+the cash financial instrument or physical

 |